 Satisfactory Academic Progress (SAP) Policy

-Cornell College has developed standards for Satisfactory Academic Progress cited in the academic catalogue under “Academic Review.”
-Satisfactory academic progress is based on the quality of your academic performance, which is represented by your GPA, and a quantitative review of progress, defined as “Pace”, which is represented by the total number of credits successfully completed toward your degree compared to the total credits you have attempted.
+Your Pace: a quantitative review of progress which is represented by the total number of credits successfully completed toward your degree compared to the total credits you have attempted.

 The Cornell College Satisfactory Academic Progress standards apply to all students who wish to establish or maintain financial assistance eligibility.
 It is the responsibility of all students to be familiar with these standards.
 The standards apply to each student’s entire academic record at Cornell, whether or not the student received financial assistance for previous terms of enrollment.
 All federal and state grants, loans, work-study, and Cornell College scholarships and grants, are subject to the following Financial Aid Satisfactory Academic Progress policy.